Application Requirements for International Transfer Students

 1. Common Application

 Please make sure to use the same name listed on your passport as the name you provide in your application.
-You will receive an application acknowledgement via email once these application components have been submitted.
-You will also receive acknowledgement via email when your application becomes complete.
+You will receive an application acknowledgement via email once your online application has been submitted.
+You will also receive acknowledgement via email when your application becomes complete and includes all supporting credentials.

 2. Supporting Academic Credentials